ccojocar/adal/README.md

 # Azure Active Directory library for Go

 This project provides a stand alone Azure Active Directory library for Go.
-The package is used by [go-autorest](https://github.com/Azure/go-autorest/) project, which is the core library of [azure-sdk-for-go](https://github.com/Azure/azure-sdk-for-go).
+This package is used also by the [go-autorest](https://github.com/Azure/go-autorest/) project, which is the core library of [azure-sdk-for-go](https://github.com/Azure/azure-sdk-for-go).